-Many researchers in the soft robotic community have sought inspiration for these new techniques from systems already found in nature, since biological systems have learned to successfully incorporate compliant elements, including soft structures with no rigid elements whatsoever.
-There is a class of biological structures, without rigid support, known as muscular hydrostats (Kier 1992).
-Muscular hydrostats are structures composed of interwoven muscle fibers which provide both actuation and structural support in three-dimensional space.
+Many researchers in the soft robotic community have sought inspiration for these new techniques from systems already found in nature, because biological systems have learned to successfully incorporate compliant elements, including soft structures with no rigid elements whatsoever.
+There is a class of biological structures, without rigid support, known as muscular hydrostats (Kier, 1992).
+Muscular hydrostats are structures composed of interwoven muscle fibers that provide both actuation and structural support in three-dimensional space.
 These structures include elephant trunks, mammalian tongues, and cephalopod mantles, arms, and tentacles, to name a few.
 Muscular hydrostats serve as an excellent model for the possible realizations of soft robotic components, but octopus and squid mantles, in particular, help to illustrate how fiber reinforcement can be utilized to control the deformation space of soft bodies.

 The mantle is a muscular hydrostat that extends like a hood over cephalopods and creates an internal fluid cavity used for jet propulsion.
-The octopus mantle is composed of three orthogonal muscle groups, namely radial, longitudinal, and circumferential (Gosline and DeMont 1985).
+The octopus mantle is composed of three orthogonal muscle groups, namely radial, longitudinal, and circumferential (Gosline and DeMont, 1985).
 Figure 1 shows a section of the octopus mantle and the different muscle groups.
-The octopus mantle is amazingly versatile, allowing it to perform jetting, enlarge to scare predators, and even squeeze through openings much smaller than the octopus body size (Mather, Anderson and Wood 2010); in fact, the size of a hole an octopus can squeeze through is only limited by its rigid beak.
+The octopus mantle is amazingly versatile, allowing it to perform jetting, enlarge to scare predators, and even squeeze through openings much smaller than the octopus body size (Mather et al., 2010); in fact, the size of a hole an octopus can squeeze through is only limited by its rigid beak.
 The squid mantle, though similar, is encased on either side by an array of helical, interwoven, inextensible collagen fibers known as tunics, as depicted in Figure 1.
-The angle between fibers in squid (Ward and Wainwright 1972; Wainwright, Biggs, Currey and Gosline 1976).
+The angle between fibers in squid tunics is surprisingly consistent, even across different species (Wainwright et al., 1976; Ward and Wainwright, 1972).
 The inextensibility of the tunic fibers couples strains in the circumferential and longitudinal directions, effectively reducing the deformation space of the squid mantle to a family of cylindrical shells.
-We have shown that within this limited deformation space, tunic fiber angles observed in squid maximize the propulsive jet volume flux for a given circumferential contraction (Krieg and Mohseni 2012).
+We have shown that within this limited deformation space, tunic fiber angles observed in squid maximize the propulsive jet volume flux for a given circumferential contraction (Krieg and Mohseni, 2012).
 The limited deformation space also allows squid to prioritize muscle groups.
-Since the deformation of the squid mantle in the axial direction is limited by the tunic fibers, it does not require longitudinal muscle groups to oppose this extension.
-As a result, more of the muscle in the mantle can be dedicated to the circular muscle groups, providing more power to contract the mantle and expel a jet with higher velocity (Bone, Pulsford and Chubb 1981).
-This specialized mantle structure gives squid impressive jetting capabilities, resulting in the fastest swimming speeds of any marine invertebrate (O'Dor and Webber 1991; Anderson and Grosenbaugh 2005).
+As the deformation of the squid mantle in the axial direction is limited by the tunic fibers, it does not require longitudinal muscle groups to oppose this extension.
+As a result, more of the muscle in the mantle can be dedicated to the circular muscle groups, providing more power to contract the mantle and expel a jet with higher velocity (Bone et al., 1981).
+This specialized mantle structure gives squid impressive jetting capabilities, resulting in the fastest swimming speeds of any marine invertebrate (Anderson and Grosenbaugh, 2005; O'Dor and Webber, 1991).